- Advising and Declaring

 Distribution Policy.
 No course used to fulfill a major requirement may be used toward the LSA Distribution Requirement.
 In addition, courses in the COMPLIT subject area may not be used toward the Distribution Requirement.

 Honors.
 An Honors project offers the opportunity for the student to gain valuable experience through independent and substantive work in an area of their interest.
-To be eligible for an Honors sub-plan in Translation, students should have a cumulative grade point average of at least 3.4, and a 3.5-grade point average in courses counting toward the major.
-Students who elect an Honors major will complete a project of their own design during the final year of their course work (while enrolled in COMPLIT 497: Translation Studies Undergraduate Capstone).
-This capstone may take the form of a translation, an internship, community engagement, a project conducted during study abroad, or other forms of experiential or service learning.
+To be eligible for an Honors major in Translation, students should have a cumulative grade point average of at least a 3.4, and a 3.5 grade point average in courses counting toward the major.
+Students who elect an Honors degree will be required to complete COMPLIT 496 (honors thesis) in addition to COMPLIT 497 (Translation Capstone Seminar).